Illini-Rhythm-Syndicate/webq/README.md

 npm i
 ```

 Create `.env` then copy-paste contents of `.env.example` and populate.
+Discord Client ID and secret can be obtained from the [Discord Developer Portal](https://discord.com/developers/applications).

+`npm run css` to generate CSS styling with Tailwind CLI.
+Keep terminal running for hot updates.

-`npm run dev` to start app, `npm run css` to hot update styling with Tailwind CLI.
-Server runs on `http://localhost:3000` by default.
+`npm run dev` to start app, server runs on `http://localhost:3000` by default.

+Update `src/admins.js` with Discord IDs to grant admin permissions on the app.